Allocation of time slots at EU airports

 Procedure for allocation of time slots

-Slot pools may be set up containing newly-created time slots, unused slots and slots which have been given up by a carrier or have otherwise become available.
+Slot pools may be set up containing newly created time slots, unused slots and slots which have been given up by a carrier or have otherwise become available.

 If a requested slot cannot be accommodated, the coordinator informs the requesting air carrier of the reasons why and indicates the nearest alternative slot.

-An EU country may reserve certain slots for regional services.
+A Member State may reserve certain slots for regional services.

 An air carrier’s flight plan may be rejected by the competent air traffic management authorities if the air carrier intends to land or take off at a coordinated airport without having a slot allocated by the coordinator.

-in 2002, following the September 2001 terrorist attacks, to allow air carriers to maintain slots allocated to them for 2001 during summer 2002 and winter scheduling season 2002/2003 (Regulation (EC) No 894/2002);
+In 2002, following the September 2001 terrorist attacks, to allow air carriers to maintain slots allocated to them for 2001 during summer 2002 and winter scheduling season 2002/2003 (Regulation (EC) No 894/2002).

 FROM WHEN DOES THE REGULATION APPLY?